 Color Change Spessartine

 When we do the calculation for the Malaya Garnet graph point shown above, we find that this particular gem is 58% Pyrope, 22% Spessartine and 20% Almandine.
-Readers can do this simple calculation after measuring the above lines on their computer screen with a ruler.
-We can also use mathematics software that can be set up to perform such calculations automatically.
+Readers can do this simple calculation after measuring the above lines on a computer screen with a ruler.
+Mathematics software can also be set up to perform such calculations automatically.

 Percentages of the 3 major components of a Malaya Garnet